martinmcconnell/fyp-doc/notes.md

 Test and debug the contract by using the Hardhat environment and other tools, such as the Remix IDE and Truffle console.
 This will allow you to verify that the contract functions as expected and fix any issues or bugs that may arise.

 ## Writing the contract

+In general, it's always a good idea to carefully review and test code before deploying a smart contract to the blockchain.
+This can help ensure that your contract is working as intended and does not contain any errors or vulnerabilities.
+There are a number of tools and resources available that can help with this process, such as online compilers, linters, and debugging tools.

+It's also a good idea to make use of best practices when writing and deploying smart contracts.
+This can help reduce the risk of errors and vulnerabilities, and improve the overall security and reliability of the contract.
+Some best practices to consider include:

+- Properly handling errors and exceptions in your code to prevent unexpected behavior

+- Implementing access controls to limit who can interact with your contract and what they can do

+- Using safe math functions to prevent overflow or underflow errors

+- Thoroughly testing your contract with a variety of different inputs and scenarios

 ### Solidity